 That memory gave me an epiphany moment, because I realized that I was using that same genius zone in my current business.
 That is, I work behind the scenes finding and organizing tools, resources, and strategies to support coaches so they can “perform” their coaching business.

 I use my association to give coaches the “props” they need to make their business a success.
 I love doing it and it’s easy for me.

 Now, since you have a coaching business, I assume you have found your genius zone.
 If you haven’t, it’s time to find it!

 But if you have found your genius zone, and you aren’t finding the right people to share it with, let’s have a conversation about that, so I can steer you in the right direction.

 As a life coach, there’s no reason why you can’t be working with ideal clients and making a six-figure income.
 If you aren’t, you may want to check out a new project I’ve been working on.
-I’ve written a letter about it HERE: http://bit.ly/2WhBlIe
+I’ve written some information about it HERE: http://bit.ly/2WhBlIe